 Documents Required for Term Insurance

-There are different documents that an insurance company can ask for when a person is buying a term insurance plan.
-If an individual has bought an online term plan, s/he has the option to submit the required documents through online mode.
+There are different documents that an insurance company can ask for when you are buying a term insurance plan.
+If you have bought an online term plan, then you have the option to submit the required documents through online mode.

-However, if an individual has taken the term policy through an agent or company, s/he needs to submit the documents to the agent or deposit it in the nearest office or branch of the particular insurance provider.
+However, if you have taken the term policy through an agent or company, then you need to submit the documents to the agent or deposit it in the nearest office or branch of the particular insurance provider.

-Here, it’s important to understand that the subscribers need to self-attest their documents before submitting them to the agent or in the company’s branch.
+Here, it’s important to understand that you need to self-attest your documents before submitting them to the agent or in the company’s branch.

 Here’s a look into the list of documents that a company can ask for before issuing a term insurance plan:

-- Documents as Proof of Income – These documents are required to get an idea of the applicant’s income.
-It helps the underwriting team to decide if the applicant will be able to pay the premium for his term policy on time or not.
+- Documents as Proof of Income – These documents are required to get an idea of your income.
+It helps the underwriting team to decide if you will be able to pay the premium for your term policy on time or not.

-Following is the list of are various documents that a company can ask from the applicants irrespective of the fact whether they have applied for an offline or online term plan:
+Following is the list of various documents that a company can ask from you irrespective of the fact whether you have applied for an offline or online term plan: